 Estimates show that 614,000 workers were injured on the job in the UK between 2014/15 and 2016/17.

-Centrifugal pumps are commonly used both domestically and in industrial settings such as plants.
+Centrifugal Pumps are commonly used both domestically and in industrial settings such as plants and factories.
 While the design may change, the pumps typically work at high velocity and pressure.

 1. Hold Safety Seminars

 Employees should be properly trained before working with these pumps.

 All of your employees who are authorised to use Centrifugal Pumps should know how and when to read pressure levels, be able to handle the line draining procedure, and know how to use the emergency shutoff valve.

 Spend time holding safety seminars to teach simple instructions, such as wearing safety gear correctly.

 Centrifugal Pumps can overheat and damage internal components.
 On top of that, they can also cause serious burns to workers servicing the pump.

 Don't allow a Centrifugal Pump to overheat.
 Leave the suction and discharge lines open during operation.

 If the pump does overheat, shut it down and allow it to cool.
 Allow the drain plug to vent before restarting the pump.
 As always, don't touch the pump before it has cooled.
 You can cause major injuries simply by removing the cover plate.

 3. Replace Old Parts